vitest-dev/vitest/docs/api/expect.md

 - **Type:** `(constructor: unknown) => any`

-  This asymmetric matcher, when used with equality check, will return `true` only if value is an instance of specified constructor.
-Useful, if you have a value that is generated each time, and you only want to know that it exist with a proper type.
+  This asymmetric matcher, when used with an equality check, will return `true` only if the value is an instance of a specified constructor.
+Useful, if you have a value that is generated each time, and you only want to know that it exists with a proper type.

   ```ts
   import { expect, test } from 'vitest'